-This bill would authorize a local agency to use teleconferencing without complying with those specified teleconferencing requirements if at least a quorum of the members of the legislative body participates in person from a singular location clearly identified on the agenda that is open to the public and situated within the local agency's jurisdiction.
-The bill would impose prescribed requirements for this exception relating to notice, agendas, the means and manner of access, and procedures for disruptions.
+This bill would revise and recast those teleconferencing provisions and, until January 1, 2028, would authorize a local agency to use teleconferencing without complying with those specified the teleconferencing requirements that each teleconference location be identified in the notice and agenda and that each teleconference location be accessible to the public if at least a quorum of the members of the legislative body participates in person from a singular physical location clearly identified on the agenda that is open to the public and situated within the local agency's jurisdiction.
+The Under this exception, the bill would authorize a member to participate remotely only under specified circumstances and for a period of three consecutive months.

+This bill would impose prescribed requirements for this exception relating to notice, agendas, the means and manner of access, and procedures for disruptions.
 The bill would require the legislative body to implement a procedure for receiving and swiftly resolving requests for reasonable accommodation for individuals with disabilities, consistent with federal law.